msaifuddin/opnsense-attackmap/README.md

 The two loops are deliberately independent: the firewall log is the reliable high-rate feed and must not stall because Suricata is slow, restarting or empty.

+### What the IDS feed can and cannot see

+Worth understanding before you go tuning Suricata to catch inbound attacks, because it probably cannot.

+In OPNsense's default **IDS (non-inline) mode with netmap**, Suricata attaches to the interface's *host-stack* ring — alerts arrive tagged `igc0^`, with the caret.
+It deliberately does not seize the NIC rings, because netmap taking exclusive ownership of the card would break forwarding.
+The consequence: it only ever sees traffic that has already traversed the host stack, i.e. **post-firewall**.
+Scans your firewall blocks never reach it, so they generate no alert.

+If your WAN is PPPoE this is compounded.
+Suricata cannot capture on the `pppoe0` pseudo-interface at all — selecting WAN in the IDS settings silently yields nothing, with the service still reporting healthy.
+Assigning the physical parent NIC as a separate interface does make capture work, but measured over ~49 minutes it produced **239 alerts, all outbound, and zero signatures that the LAN interface had not already caught** — post-NAT, so strictly less informative than watching LAN, at a ~14% increase in alert volume.

+So:

+- **Inbound attacks come from the firewall log**, which is complete and is what the map's block layer draws.
+The IDS layer is not the source for those.
+- **IDS earns its place on LAN**, where it catches a compromised internal host talking out — with real internal addresses rather than your NAT address.
+- Seeing raw pre-firewall traffic would need **IPS/inline** mode, so Suricata bridges the NIC and host rings.
+On an internet uplink that is a substantially riskier change, and most inbound scans are bare SYNs to closed ports that match no signature anyway.

+If you do want to inspect raw WAN packets, assigning the physical parent interface makes it selectable under **Interfaces → Diagnostics → Packet Capture**, which is a better tool for that job than an IDS.

 ### Design notes

 - **Volume.** Most events on a home connection are outbound passes.
 Drawing them